Spider-Man (2002 film): Plot

-The Goblin offers Peter a place at his side, but he refuses.
-They fight, and Peter is wounded.
-At Thanksgiving dinner, Peter's Aunt May invites Mary Jane, Harry, and Norman.
-During the dinner, Norman sees the wound and realizes Peter's identity.
-Thinking the only way to defeat Peter is to attack those special to him, Norman later attacks May, forcing her to be hospitalized.
-While visiting Aunt May at the hospital, Mary Jane admits her infatuation with Spider-Man, who has rescued her on two occasions.
+Norman offers Peter a place at his side, but Peter refuses.
+They fight, and Peter flees after being wounded.
+Peter's Aunt May invites Mary Jane, Harry, and Norman for Thanksgiving dinner.
+Norman notices Peter's injury and deduces that he is Spider-Man.
+Later, Norman attacks and injures May, who is hospitalized.
+Peter is still unaware of the Goblin's identity but realizes that the Goblin is targeting his loved ones.
+While visiting the hospital, Mary Jane confesses to Peter her infatuation with Spider-Man, who has rescued her twice.
 Harry, who is dating Mary Jane, sees her holding Peter's hand and assumes she has feelings for him.
-Devastated, Harry tells his father that Peter loves Mary Jane, unknowingly revealing Spider-Man's biggest weakness.
+A distraught Harry tells his father that Peter loves Mary Jane, unknowingly revealing Spider-Man's biggest weakness.

-Norman holds Mary Jane and a Roosevelt Island Tram car full of children hostage alongside the Queensboro Bridge.
-He forces Peter to choose whom he wants to save and drops them both.
-Peter saves both Mary Jane and the tram car.
-Norman then throws him into a nearby abandoned building and brutally beats him.
-Peter gains the upper hand, and Norman reveals himself and begs for forgiveness while subtly getting his glider ready to impale Peter from behind.
-Warned by his spider-sense, Peter dodges the attack, and the glider impales Norman instead.
-Norman tells Peter not to reveal his identity as the Goblin to Harry before dying.
-Peter takes Norman's body to the Osborn house and is confronted by Harry, who pulls a gun on him, but Peter escapes.
+That night, Norman captures Mary Jane and a Roosevelt Island Tramway car full of children.
+He tells Peter to choose whom to rescue, then drops them both from the Queensboro Bridge.
+Peter saves everyone, then lowers them onto a nearby barge for safety.
+An enraged Norman throws Peter into an abandoned building, then brutally beats him.
+After Norman reveals his intentions to kill Mary Jane, Peter finds the strength to fight back.
+Norman reveals his identity and begs forgiveness, discreetly preparing to impale Peter with his glider.
+Warned by his spider-sense, Peter dodges the attack, and the glider fatally skewers Norman instead.
+Before dying, Norman begs Peter not to reveal his identity to Harry.
+Peter takes Norman's body to the Osborn house, where Harry confronts him, but Peter escapes.

-At Norman's funeral, Harry swears vengeance on Spider-Man, whom he holds responsible for his father's death.
-Mary Jane confesses to Peter that she loves him.
-Peter, however, feels he must protect her from the unwanted attention of his enemies, so he hides his true feelings and tells Mary Jane that they can only be friends.
-As Peter leaves, he recalls Ben's words and accepts his new responsibility as Spider-Man.
+At Norman's funeral, Harry vows revenge on Spider-Man, whom he falsely holds responsible for his father's death.
+Mary Jane then confesses to Peter that she loves him.
+However, Peter feels he must protect her from his enemies, so he hides his true feelings and tells her they can only be friends.
+As Peter leaves, he recalls his uncle's words: "With great power comes great responsibility".